Truck driver killed after semi bursts into flames along I-12

 Louisiana State Police said the crash happened around 4:30 p.m. on I-12 near the Hammond exit.

-According to State Police, 48-year-old Charles Headspeth of Greensburg, Mississippi was heading westbound when his truck went off-road and struck the median cable barrier.
+According to State Police, 48-year-old Charles Headspeth of Greensburg was heading westbound when his truck went off-road and struck the median cable barrier.
 The vehicle then caught fire and was soon engulfed in flames.

 Trending News